Best No-Credit-Check Security Systems of 2026

 Unexpectedly, where Ring Alarm really stands out is with its motion detector.
 It uses patented motion detection technology that lets you set it to a low or medium detection setting.
 In its low detection setting, it ignores pets under 50 pounds.
 And in its medium detection setting, it ignores pets under 30 pounds.
 We loved this feature when we were pet-sitting for a friend while testing out the Ring Alarm system.

 Pro Tip: Save some money on your Ring Alarm Security Kit by reusing any of your current Ring cameras in your new security system.
 Just looking for a Ring camera?
-Check out our Ring Stick Up Cam Plug-In review and our Ring Video Doorbell 2 review.
+Check out our Ring Stick Up Cam Plug-In review.

 Our Experience with Ring Alarm